 …and when we make these around Halloween?
 Grab a paring knife and carefully carve your favorite Halloween themed pie topper.
 It really is easy!

-We love a Jack Skellington face.
+We also love a Jack Skellington face.

 These can be made all year long, with or without the skeleton face.
 You can simply cut some simple vents in the top crust, or make them for Pi Day!

 The traditional pizza flavors are what we went with here, and what we crave most.
 Your deep dish pizza can be customized to your own favorites.
 Sometimes we skip the pizza sauce, add a bunch of veggies and make it more of a traditional pot pie.
 Yum.

 Controversy – where do you stand on the PINEAPPLE PIZZA debate?
 Yes, pineapple is delicious on pizza? or… no.